Sunday afternoon NFL best bets against the spread

 1:00 p.m.

-• Cleveland is 0-13 against the spread under coach Hue Jackson vs. defenses allowing a completion percentage of at least 64%.
+• Jacksonville is 7-3 against the spread over its past 10 games against AFC South opponents.

-• Under the total is 9-1 in games the Chargers have played when coming off a straight-up win since the start of last season.
+• Over the total is 4-1 in games Jacksonville has played at home against Houston since the start of the 2013 season.

-• Road favorites that average at least 255 passing yards per game are 11-1 against the spread since the start of the 2014 season when coming off three straight games in which they averaged 7 or more passing yards per attempt.
+• Houston comes into this one riding what might be the least impressive three-game winning streak in recent memory: The trio of games the Texans have played since a home loss to the Giants have resulted in overtime victories against the Colts and Cowboys followed by a Week 6 victory that was gift-wrapped in the form of a pick-six courtesy of Bills turnover machine Nathan Peterman.

 Confidence Level: Very High